prahladyeri/curated-lists/lists/programming.md

 ## Blogs

+- [Hackr.io](https://hackr.io/blog) - Insightful articles by the Hackr programming and Design community.
 - [CodePen Blog](https://blog.codepen.io/) - The co-founders of CodePen talk about the ins and outs of running a web software business.
 - [A Technologists POV](https://medium.com/a-technologists-pov) - A Publication focused on software development and developing as a technology leader.
 - [Better Programming](https://medium.com/better-programming) - Programming advice.
 They cover code tutorials, leadership and management, productivity and coffee.